BHGC/website/content/forums/index.md

   - all instructors.
 Used among instructors and by individual students to reach the instructors.
 4. ['alumni'](http://www.bhgc.org/mailman/listinfo/alumni_bhgc.org)
-  - all former and all activemembers of the club (including those on the members mailing list).
+  - all former and all active members of the club (including those on the members mailing list).
 Very low frequency mailing list used occassionally for such things as long-term club matters and social events.